10yard/dkafe/readme.md

 ## What's next?

- - Get this all running well on a Raspberry Pi 4.
+ - Get this all running well on a Raspberry Pi 4 and make an install script.
- - Extend the default frontend setup to include support for NES Donkey Kong hacks possibly on the rivets stage.
+ - Extend the default frontend setup to include support for NES Donkey Kong hacks.
  - Add Crazy Kong and Donkey Kong 3 interface support to the default frontend.
- - Provide 60-in-1 as a default frontend option.
-At the moment there are only 46 slots to keep things tidy.
+ - Provide 60-in-1 as a pre-configured frontend option - without the roms.
- - Allow some options to be changed via the frontend e.g. freeplay (on/off), unlock mode (on/off), autostart (on/off)
+ - Allow some options to be changed via the frontend e.g. freeplay (on/off), unlock mode (on/off), autostart (on/off).

 ## Thanks to